herbdool/filefield_sources/README.md

 Bugs and Feature requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/fixteaserlinks/issues

-## License

-This project is GPL v2 software.
-See the LICENSE.txt file in this directory for complete text.

 ## Current Maintainers

 This module is currently seeking maintainers.